 Namibia is a photographer’s dream destination.
-The country’s spectacular desert landscapes of soaring sand dunes, vast horizons and cracked pans, its rugged mountains, dramatic canyon and startling Skeleton Coast and the unpolluted night skies, along with striking wildlife and unusual flora (quiver trees are a particular highlight) make couldn’t be more photogenic.
+The country’s spectacular landscapes of soaring dunes, vast horizons and cracked pans, rugged mountains, dramatic canyons, startling Skeleton Coast, unpolluted night skies, incredible wildlife, and unusual flora, couldn’t be more photogenic.

 - Etosha National Park for wildlife photography

 - The dunes around Sossusvlei for those quintessential desert scenes

 - The petrified trees of Deadvlei in Sossusvlei

 - Damaraland, where you can see desert elephants against a backdrop of arid mountains and stony plains